Documentation

 {"base64":" ","img":{"width":2852,"height":1490,"type":"png","mime":"image/png","wUnits":"px","hUnits":"px","length":1009540,"url":"https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/vtex-io-documentation-3-settingyourstoretheme-3.png"}}

-Now that your store is using a default theme code, you can start configuring the Store Theme app to match your store's needs.
-This involves changing templates and customizing styles to build a unique identity for your store.
+Now that your store is using a default theme code, you can start configuring the Store Theme app to match your store needs.
+This includes changing templates and customizing styles to create a unique identity for your store.

 Contributors